LaotechLabs/LOGOS/README.md

 # LOGOS: A Brand Independent logo detection model

 This is an implementation of LOGOS on Python 3.7.13, IceVision, and Fastai.
+LOGOS explores the idea of recognizing the presence of a logo in an image, irrespective of the brand to which it belongs.
 The model generates bounding boxes for each instance of a logo in the image.
 It's based on retinanet and a ResNet50 backbone.

 ![](./images/cover.JPG)